snailairy/snailairy/README.md

 # 🐌 Snailairy Website

 Welcome to **Snailairy**!
-This is a personal website where I share my video content, including featured videos, and provide a contact form for inquiries.
+This is a personal website where I host my photography services.

 The website is hosted on [GitHub Pages] and is connected to a custom domain via [Cloudflare](https://www.cloudflare.com/).

 ## 🌟 Features

-- 🎥 **Videos**: Displays a list of featured videos with clickable titles.
+- 📷 **Photography Services**: You can book my photo services.
 - 🛡️ **Privacy & FAQ**: A page with the privacy policy and answers to frequently asked questions.
 - ✉️ **Contact Us**: A contact form to send messages directly to `contact@snailairy.com`.

-## 📂 Folder Structure
-- 🗂️ "videos/(video-title)/video.mov"

-## 📜 License

-While my videos are Copywrited this repository is licensed under MIT License.
-For more information visit [MIT License (Expat) | tl;dr Legal](https://www.tldrlegal.com/license/mit-license)

 ## 💬 Contact